Trigger Warning: This novel and review discuss the following: death, massacre, sickness, oppression, poverty, culture.

-- I think Kent Nerburn did an amazing job at trying to explain how the walk the line between the two.
+Point blank, I think Kent Nerburn did an amazing job at trying to explain how the walk the line between cultural understanding and respect.

 Nerburn is contacted by an elderly Indian man called Dan via his daughter on the phone.
 She relays the message that Dan read some of Nerburn’s work, and wanted to speak to him in person.
 Not knowing what he was in for, Nerburn makes the trip to meet Dan.
 When he finds out that Dan wants him to write a book about what he’s observed over the years with his white and Indian eyes, Nerburn is unsure if he can write it in a way that allows Dan’s stories to be heard without the white polish that’s rewritten so much of America’s history.
 Together, they go on a journey to figure out how to share Dan’s wisdom.